 Wedbush Sticks to Their Buy Rating for Uber Technologies (UBER)

-In a report released yesterday, Daniel Ives from Wedbush maintained a Buy rating on Uber Technologies (UBER).
-The company’s shares closed last Tuesday at $36.68.
+Wedbush analyst Daniel Ives maintained a Buy rating on Uber Technologies (UBER) on September 3.
+The company’s shares closed last Tuesday at $36.26.

 See today’s analyst top recommended stocks >>